"I Want" song: Examples

-On Musicals 101, Kenrick listed historical examples of "I Want" songs including My Fair Ladys "Wouldn't It Be Loverly", The Little Mermaids "Part of Your World", The Book of Mormons "You and Me (But Mostly Me)", The Sound of Musics "I Have Confidence", Wickeds "The Wizard and I", Hamiltons "My Shot", "Wait for It", and "The Room Where It Happens" Carnivals "Mira", The Producers "King of Broadway", and Dear Evan Hansens "Waving Through a Window."
+On Musicals 101, Kenrick listed historical examples of "I Want" songs including My Fair Ladys "Wouldn't It Be Loverly", The Little Mermaids "Part of Your World", The Book of Mormons "You and Me (But Mostly Me)", The Sound of Musics "I Have Confidence", Wickeds "The Wizard and I", Hamiltons "My Shot", "Wait for It", and "The Room Where It Happens", Carnivals "Mira", The Producers "I want to be a producer", and Dear Evan Hansens "Waving Through a Window."
 Earlier examples include "Over the Rainbow" from The Wizard of Oz and "It Might as Well Be Spring" from State Fair.
 Kenrick also pointed out that Stephen Sondheim and James Lapine's 1986 Broadway musical, Into the Woods, begins and ends with a character stating "I wish."

 Schwartz has also written "I Want" songs for live action musicals, including "Corner of the Sky" for Pippin and "The Wizard and I" for Wicked.

 Disney

 The Walt Disney Company has a long tradition of "I Want" songs in Disney animated musicals dating back to the Disney Renaissance era due to Alan Menken and Howard Ashman's work with the company; the term has retroactively been used to describe these older "I Want" songs.
 In a top ten list of Disney, The Daily Dot ranked Robin Hoods "Not in Nottingham" as the best "I Want" song.
 The site also noted that these could be sung by antagonists, ranking The Hunchback of Notre Dames "Hellfire" at number 5.
 Both FanPop and Vulture Magazine listed "Part of Your World" from The Little Mermaid as the best song of this type.
 Meanwhile, the WFPL listed "Belle", "Somewhere That's Green" from Little Shop of Horrors, "Wouldn't It Be Loverly", "Lonely Room", "Corner of the Sky" from Pippin, and "Part of Your World" as great "I Want" songs.
 Examples of recent "I Want" songs include "Fabulous" and "I Want It All" from High School Musical.